 This year’s theme is celebrating the “Past, Present & Future” of general community safety and well-being, current Purple Flag activities nationally and looking forward to tourism re-emerging in Chippenham and the South West.

-Join us for lunch, a networking opportunity and to hear from our inspirational guest speakers:
+At our networking opportunity we will hear from our inspirational guest speakers:

 Past – Trevor Barton, MBE will outline the origins of CCTV in the development of the town circa 2000.